+("Property")

+("Client/Customer")

+("Firm")

-Buyer or Seller: ("Property") Real Estate Firm: (Chelic distoller) ("Firm") 1.
-There are professional services that typically are performed I in connection with the purchase and sale of commercial real estate.
+1. There are professional services that typically are performed in connection with the purchase and sale of commercial real estate.
 Client/Customer understands that Firm cannot give advice in certain matters that may relate to the purchase or sale of the Property, including but not limited to matters of law, taxation, financing, surveying, structural soundness, engineering, environmental matters or geotechnical matters.